godotengine/godot-docs/classes/class_light.rst

 | *Getter*  | get_param()      |
 +-----------+------------------+

 Used to adjust shadow appearance.
-Too small a value results in self-shadowing, while too large a value causes shadows to separate from casters.
+Too small a value results in self-shadowing ("shadow acne"), while too large a value causes shadows to separate from casters ("peter-panning").
 Adjust as needed.

 ----